EricaLinaG/Emacsn/README.md

 ### Running emacs client to a server

 If you've got a named server running you can connect to it like this.
+There are so many choices in how to do this.
+They all work just fine.
+Chemacs and emacsn really simplify running Emacs servers and connecting with them.

 Create a new frame, connect to the socket and use vanilla emacs as fallback